volkadav/jsnippets/README.md

-# jsnippets - make status updating easier
+# jSnippets - make status updating easier

 ## history, reason for existence

-Once upon a time I heard about something google did internally to make status reporting easier, basically a small service that you'd send little text updates to (via cli, web ui, email, whatever) that'd be collated periodically for your manager to view in lieu of having to have a bunch of status update meetings.
+Once upon a time I heard about something google did internally to make status reporting easier, basically a small service that you'd send little text updates -- aka "snippets" -- to (via cli, web ui, email, whatever) that'd be collated periodically for your manager to view in lieu of having to have a bunch of status update meetings.
 I've always thought that a sort of "status twitter" would be potentially kind of a cool thing, even if using tech as a hammer for social problems like communicating effectively has a track record that is, at best, mixed.

 So that ended up turning into this Spring Boot service.
 I'll probably split out a separate client repo at some point once I get the basic